Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/README.md

 Once the Kidoz Network is properly configured you will now be able to enable and configure the Kidoz Ad Data in your App's Ad Unit waterfall.<BR>

-You will need to define yout Ad Unit CPM as dispayed in your Kidoz dashboard.
+You will need to define your Ad Unit CPM as displayed in your Kidoz dashboard.
 Contact Kidoz publisher representative for more information. <BR>

 Replace KIDOZ_PUBLISHER_ID and KIDOZ_SECURITY_TOKEN with the publisher id and token you recived from Kidoz when you've created your publisher account.
 ```java
   {"publisher_id":"KIDOZ_PUBLISHER_ID","token":"KIDOZ_SECURITY_TOKEN"}